shivkumar98/FreeCodeCamp-Projects/04 - Front End Libraries/03 - SASS/README.md

 ```

 ### Task:
-Write an ~each directive which goes through a list: blue, black, red and assigns each variable to a .color-bg class which sets the background color to their respective colors
+Write an @each directive which goes through a list: blue, black, red and assigns each variable to a .color-bg class which sets the background color to their respective colors

 ### Solution: